Main Concept

 Basic Example

-A basic example of an AI model could be a fruit classification algorithm trained on a large dataset of labeled fruit images.
-A user can then input a new image, and the model would classify what type of fruit it is, even without having seen that exact image before.
+A fruit classification algorithm trained on a large dataset of labeled images.
+A user inputs a new image and the model classifies what type of fruit it is β€” even without having seen that exact image before.

 AI Subdisciplines